mattkosoy/mattkosoy.github.io/_posts/2016-08-22-jekyll-is-great.md

 ---
 layout:     post
-title:      Using the Jekyll for the website.
+title:      Using the Jekyll for the website
 date:       2016-08-22 00:00:00
 summary:    My take on how to get started using the static site generator Jekyll.
 ---